amuley24/Consumer-Loan-Assistant-using-Java/README.md

 interest, and payment.
 The text field representing the computed value is yellow.
 The button marked X is used to switch from one mode to the next.
 To exit the project, click the Exit button.

+# Enchanments
+Possible enhancements to the consumer loan assistant project include:

+➢ Many times, you know how much you can afford monthly and want to know how much you can borrow.
+Add a capability to compute balance, given interest, months and payment.
+Follow similar steps for computing the other parameters.

+➢ Add single payment processing capability so you can see how much the balance decreases each month and how much interest you are paying.
+Show results in the current text field or add other controls.

+➢ Add the capability to stop after a certain number of payments have been processed.

+➢ Add printing capability to see a complete repayment schedule for any loan you design.

+➢ Add an output to the loan analysis that tells you what date your loan will be paid off based on the number of monthly payments.